 There’s been a lot of interest in biometrics in education lately.
 I sit on the Privacy Expert Group of the Biometrics Institute, an industry body, and I’ve written a chapter on biometrics in schools in Invisibly Blighted, as well as a more advanced version for an edited collection due out later this year, the Handbook of School Security, Surveillance and Punishment, to be published by Palgrave.

 Finally I have led a number of international studies into curriculum reform, for the International Baccalaureate Organisation, the BBC, and the European Commission.
 Some of these reports have been uploaded to my profile on ResearchGate here: https://www.researchgate.net/profile/Sandra_Leaton_Gray.
-I’m currently writing a book on the European Schools for Palgrave, with Professor David Scott and Peeter Mehisto, UCL IOE colleagues.
+I have written a book on the European Schools and curriculum reform for Palgrave, with Professor David Scott and Peeter Mehisto, UCL IOE colleagues.